 Schapelle Corby – No More Tomorrows (My Story)

-During the interviews with Schapelle, Kathryn spent hundreds of hours inside Bali’s notorious Kerobokan Prison and after witnessing this bizarre, corrupt and violent world up close, decided the jail could star in its own book.
+During the interviews with Schapelle, Kathryn had spent hundreds of hours inside Bali’s Kerobokan Prison, witnessing a bizarre, corrupt and violent world and it seemed an obvious next book.
+Kathryn and Schapelle had created the jail’s nickname, Hotel Kerobokan/Hotel K, which seemed the perfect title.

-Kathryn returned to Bali for another 18 months, spending more time in jail and doing hundreds of interviews with prisoners, past and present, including; the King of Denpasar – who stabbed his brother to death with a sword; a Javanese hit man who cut off a man’s head then rode with it dangling in a plastic bag from his motorbike before feeding it to fish (he kept the knife in Hotel K under his mattress), Bali Nine heroin traffickers – two now executed; Gordon Ramsay’s heroin addicted brother Ronnie; surfers on extended holidays.
-Kathryn also interviewed jail guards and the prison’s security chief.
+Kathryn returned to Bali for 18 months, going back into Kerobokan Prison and doing hundreds of interviews with prisoners, past and present, including; the King of Denpasar – who stabbed his brother to death with a sword; Bali Nine heroin traffickers, Gordon Ramsay’s heroin addicted brother Ronnie and surfers on extended holidays – as well as prison guards and the Hotel K security boss.

 Hotel Kerobokan caused huge controversy on its release and quickly became an international bestseller.